This page was updated on 13 September 2022. To view changes, please see page updates

 Child sexual abuse

 Child sexual abuse occurs when an adult, or a more powerful child or adolescent (including a sibling) involves a child in sexual activity.
 This may involve physical contact between the abuser and child, or no physical contact between the abuser and the child.
-Sexual abuse can cause emotional or physical harm.
+Sexual abuse can cause emotional and physical harm and have a range of negative consequences in childhood, adolescence and adulthood.

 - sexually suggestive, obscene comments made in person, by telephone, or through social media to a child